harness/developer-hub/tutorials/deploy-services/kubernetes-cd-first-tutorial.md

 #### GitHub Wiring

 GitHub as of 2021 [requires token authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) e.g. no more passwords for git operations.
-Will need to create a GitHub Personal Access Token that can read in a public repository.

 If you have not created a Personal Access Token before.

 - GitHub -> Settings -> Developer Settings -> Personal Access Tokens
-- Name: _harnesscd_
+- Name: _harness_
-- Scopes: repo -> public_repo
+- Scopes: repo
 - Expiration: 30 days

 ![GitHub PAT](static/k8s-cd-first-tutorial/gh_pat.png)

 Make sure to copy down the token that is generated.

-**End Progressive**

 In the GitHub Connector Wizard, there are a few steps to wire in your GitHub credentials.
 For the example authenticate against the repo which is housing the manifest.